 In 2007 AD, Villeneuve contacted Belgian comic book artist François Schuiten — best known for drawing the series Les Cités Obscures published by Casterman — who agreed to create the visual design of the film.
 Working together, Villeneuve and Schuiten conceptualized a futuristic Montreal, shot mostly on green screen.6) Here’s a matte painting depicting Montreal in the future, designed by Schuiten for the movie.7)

 See more matte paintings and read the full interview with François Schuiten in English on Mars et Avril’s website.
 Read an interview with Martin Villeneuve here.
 And see some incredible images from the movie, along with notes from key creators on set about how they happened, on TED.
-English interviews with Martin Villeneuve are also available on Quiet Earth, eFilmCritic and BULB.
-In-depth interviews with the director are available in French on Z-télé, Cinephilia, Fantastic Movies and Daily Mars.
-You can also watch this interview on SciFi Universe.
+English interviews with Martin Villeneuve are also available on The Gazette, The Cozy Sweater Café, Quiet Earth, eFilmCritic and BULB.
+In-depth interviews with the director are available in French on Z-télé, Le Nouvelliste, La Presse and Daily Mars.
+You can also watch these interviews on Vimeo.

 Martin Villeneuve visited Brussels on several occasions between 2007 and 2011 to work with François Schuiten.
 Here are a few pictures taken in Schuiten’s beautiful workshop.9) From December 7th to 11th, 2011, the famous illustrator came to Montreal once again to approve the 550 VFX shots involved in the film, work on the poster and give a few interviews.10)